quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 that this first flight is compatible with, ordered by descending preference.
 Note that the version in the Chosen Version field MUST be included in this list to allow the client to communicate the Chosen Version's preference.
-Note that this preference is only advisory, servers MAY choose to use their own preference instead.
+Note that this preference is only advisory; servers MAY choose to use their own preference instead.

 Server-Sent Available Versions:
-: When sent by a server, the Available Versions field lists all the Fully-Deployed Versions of this server deployment, see {{server-fleet}}.
+: When sent by a server, the Available Versions field lists all the Fully-Deployed Versions of this server deployment (see {{server-fleet}}).
 The ordering of the versions in this field does not carry any semantics.
 Note that the version in the Chosen Version field is not necessarily included in this list, because the server operator could be in the process of removing support